Alliance of Sahel States: Withdrawal of Western forces

 In 2022, Mali's military government terminated defense agreements with France and accused French troops of failing to contain Islamist insurgencies and interfering in domestic politics.
 In January 2023, Burkina Faso's military government formally ended its military agreement with France and demanded the withdrawal of 400 French special forces from their country within a month.
 This was the result of growing nationalist and anti-colonial sentiment in addition to anti-French protests in the country.
+In July 2023, Niger's military government demanded France withdraw its 1,500 troops.
+French President Emmanuel Macron initially resisted but eventually announced a full withdrawal by the end of 2023.
+France's ambassador was also expelled, signaling a complete diplomatic breakdown.